Vrend/ProjectKaguya/README.md

 This means, that if your external LAN isn't using 192.168.1.0/24, you need to update the 'create_docker_networks.sh' file.
 Also, if you're using 192.168.2.0/24, be sure to change both docker networks to reflect this change.
 I don't believe any of the images have their interfaces hardcoded in terms of their subnets, but I'm not sure.

+## VM Image

+I have a virtualbox image prepared that can be imported.
+All that needs to be configured are the docker networks.

+The VM can be found here: https://mega.nz/file/iEYzFC7A#wRD-t1exKVeqOEQ3RwtlcFdzawh22y0jbYWrn8659Ds

+The credentials for the VM are: ```kaguya:by any means necessary```